 Military.com is pleased to stream America's Parade, held in New York City on Veterans Day, on this page.
 The United War Veterans Council proudly presents America’s Parade, on Veterans Day in New York City.
 For over nine decades, New York has led the nation in observing Veterans Day, first observed in 1919 to commemorate the Armistice that ended World War I one year earlier (11:00 AM, November 11, 1918).
-This year's parade will start at around 11:15am EST on Veterans Day, and will be streamed on this page.
+Stay tuned to this page for details on this year's parade, and for live streaming video of the event on Veterans Day.

 This year’s parade highlights post-9/11 military veterans and the police, firefighters and civilians who were 9/11 First Responders.
 The U.S. Coast Guard, which played a critical role in the maritime evacuation of 500,000 people from Manhattan on 9/11, and historically has served as both a first responder and a military arm, is the featured service for the 2016 parade.
 This year’s parade also features a special commemoration of the 25th anniversary of the first Gulf War – Operation Desert Storm.